 Topology optimization using deep learning has difficulties in extending to previously unseen boundary conditions because of the high discreteness of the boundary conditions and the sparsity of the input matrices.
-The high sparsity of the input matrices leads to a high variance of the mapping function.
+The high sparsity of the input matrices leads to high variance of the mapping function.

 As one step toward overcoming this challenge, we propose a new model called TopologyGAN.
 The method is based on the use of various physical fields such as the strain energy field, von Mises stress field, displacement fields, and strain fields computed on the initial (unoptimized) design domain as a way to augment the baseline cGAN with this extra information.
 In this work, we denote these as the initial fields f.
 An illustrative schematic of how TopologyGAN works is shown in Figure 6.
 The horizontal axis is composed of the problem input matrices encoding the desired VF, displacement BC, and load.
 The vertical axis is the resulting structure where three structural designs are generated respectively by the SIMP method as the ground truth, by the cGAN as the baseline, and by TopologyGAN as the proposed model.
-The baseline cGAN directly maps the inputs to the output structure: $x \xrightarrow{cGAN} y$ .
-Our proposed TopologyGAN, on the other hand, builds a mapping from the inputs x to the initial fields f, followed by a mapping from f to the output structure y as follows: $x \xrightarrow{\text{FEM}} f \xrightarrow{\text{TopologyGAN}} y$ .
+The baseline cGAN directly maps the inputs to the output structure: $x \xrightarrow{\text{cGAN}} y$.
+Our proposed TopologyGAN, on the other hand, builds a mapping from the inputs x to the initial fields f, followed by a mapping from f to the output structure y as follows: $x \xrightarrow{\text{FEM}} f + \text{VF} \xrightarrow{\text{TopologyGAN}} y$.
+The inputs of the generator in TopologyGAN mainly include two parts: the initial physical field f (e.g., strain energy density, stress field) and VF.
 Note that during run time, the initial fields are computed only once.